N'Gaous: Climate

 The lowest temperature recorded in a mountain was estimated at 7 °C below zero, in the winter of 1917, and the maximum temperature recorded in the summer of 1996, which reached 45 °C, and if we moved to the climatic factor, we find that the largest amount of rain known between the period from 1913 to 1973.

 N'Gaous has cold and rainy winters and heat and drought in the summer, indeed the coldness is mentioned by ancient historians.

 History

 Although of great antiquity, N'Gaous has not received much historical attention.

-N'Gaous is the site of the ancient city of Nicives.
+N'Gaous is the site of the ancient city of Nicives or Nicivibus.
 Located in the late Roman province of Numidia, and which flourished through the Vandal Kingdom and Roman Empire into late antiquity.
 Nicives was deemed important enough to serve for a period as a suffragan bishopric.

 In the Middle Ages the town was praised by travelers and noted for its nuts, apricot orchards and olive trees.
 Still known for its fruit, it has become center for it production since the introduction of abundant water, and the orchards, and this is contained in some travel books.